 Among your clientele, how many are seniors?
-According to the American Massage Therapy Association (AMTA), many older adults are finding massage therapy is a way to improve quality of life and provide relief from health issues.
-The AMTA’s 18th annual Consumer Survey conducted in 2014 found that approximately 9 million people over the age of 55 had a total of 39 million massages in the preceding 12 months with the primary reason for medical purposes – to relieve pain, soreness and stiffness and recovery from an injury.
+According to the American Massage Therapy Association (AMTA), many older adults find massage therapy a way to improve quality of life and provide relief from health issues.
+The AMTA’s 18th annual Consumer Survey conducted in 2014 found that approximately 9 million people over the age of 55 had a total of 39 million messages in the preceding 12 months with the primary reason for medical purposes – to relieve pain, soreness, and stiffness, and recovery from an injury.

-All of these figures indicate that there is a significant opportunity for your spa or massage practice to reach out the senior community.
-Therapeutic massage therapy may be what gets them in the door, but you also may have an opportunity to sell other spa services as aging Americans seek to retain their youthful appearance.
+All of these figures indicate that there is a significant opportunity for your spa or massage practice to reach out to the senior community.
+Therapeutic massage therapy may be what gets them in the door.
+Still, you also may have an opportunity to sell other spa services as aging Americans seek to retain their youthful appearance.

 Reaching out with the right marketing and messages

-Like any other demographic, there are messages and marketing channels that will be most successful in reaching this target audience.
+Like any other demographic, there are messages and marketing channels that will most successfully reach this target audience.
 Here are some things about seniors that can help your outreach:

-Don’t overload the technology: While many of today’s seniors are on social channels – Facebook most notably – many still aren’t comfortable with all the latest tech trends.
+While many of today’s seniors are on social channels – Facebook most notably – many still aren’t comfortable with all the latest tech trends.
 While they do like texting, they are not inclined to download apps, writes Krissy DeAngelis in “Marketing to Seniors: How and Why You Should Market to the Golden Agers.”
-Do remember if you are going to send a text, you need to get permission first.
+Remember, if you are going to send a text, you need to get permission first.
 By and large, offline technology continues to be preferable to this age group.

-Word of mouth matters: For this age group, word of mouth is particularly important.
-You can prevail on any clients you have who are seniors to help spread the word about your spa or massage practice to their friends.
-Also you’ll want to become visible in your community through volunteer work or participation in organizations where you have a chance to connect with seniors.
+For this age group, word of mouth is significant.
+You can prevail on any clients you have who seniors can help spread the word about your spa or massage practice to their friends.
+You’ll also want to become visible in your community through volunteer work or participation in organizations where you have a chance to connect with seniors.

-Make special offers: Everyone loves a deal, but some seniors on fixed incomes especially appreciate the buy one, get one free offer on a retail item or discount on a service.
-You might be able to introduce seniors to their first session though a discounted service offering.
+Everyone loves a deal, but some seniors on fixed incomes especially appreciate the buy one, get one free offer on a retail item or discount service.
+You might be able to introduce seniors to their first session through a discounted service offering.

-Health and wellness is important to everyone but especially to seniors who are looking to remain active in the golden years.
+Health and wellness are important to everyone but especially to seniors looking to remain active in the golden years.
 Your spa or massage practice can play a vital role in helping seniors do just that.